gallexi/darray/README.md

 // Returns pointer the new darray with reserved space. void* da_reserve(void* darr, size_t nelem);
 ```
 Resizing a darray will set the length of the darray to `nelem`, reallocating memory if neccesary.
 Downsizing from a larger length to a smaller length will not alter values in the range `[0:nelem-1]`.
-Upsizing from a smaller length to a larger length will preserve the values of all previous elements, though additional elements within the darray may contain garbage values.
+Upsizing from a smaller length to a larger length will preserve the values of all previous elements, though additional elements within the darray will contain garbage values.
 ```C
 foo* my_arr = da_alloc(15, sizeof(foo)); // initial length of 15
 my_arr = da_resize(my_arr, 25); // new length of 25